infinum/eightshift-boilerplate/README.md

     Once the theme is activated, make sure to run `npm start` in your `public_html` folder to initially build the assets.

-2. WP-CLI install
+2. Automatic

     Depending on your local dev environment setup, this might work out of the box or it might require some tweaking.
-(For example if you're using `MAMP`)

     ```
     npm run setup-wp